 I am the District Marine Officer for the MMO Southeast District, which spans from Gravesend to Lyme Regis and incorporates three IFCA’s.
 As such I am responsible for the duties MMO carries out at sea and on the coast within the District.
 I have worked in the Southeast for some 17 years, from initially staring as a Fishery Officer with MAFF.

 Born in Chichester and living near Brighton, I have always considered Sussex home and have always had a strong connection with the sea.
 My childhood summers were spent shrimping and cockling on the North Norfolk Coast.
 I have an academic background in zoology and ecology with an MSc in Conservation, specialising in coastal ecosystem services.
 I also have a professional background in media as a documentary film-maker for UK television.
-I am the Sussex Kelp Lead for the Sussex Wildlife Trust as part of the Sussex Kelp Restoration Project.
+I am the Technical Specialist, Climate & Conservation Finance for Fauna & Flora.

 Dr. Corina Ciocan is a Principal Lecturer in Marine Biology at University of Brighton.
 A Marine Biologist, Corina’s expertise is in Ecotoxicology, focusing on biological responses of marine organisms to environmental stressors.
 Prior to working at the University of Brighton, UK, Corina was a full-time Research Fellow at the University of Sussex, UK after starting as a Research Assistant for the Romanian National Marine Institute.
 She has been involved in a wide range of international research programmes (British council, International Mussel Watch, EU Interreg Channel).
 Recently, Corina has developed a strong interest in the marine microplastics pollution and the potential input from boating associated activities.
 Corina has published her research in high impact scientific journals, written book chapters, evaluated research proposals for major UK and international councils and has recently appeared TV and radio programs centred around her research into fibreglass contamination.

-I am a marine fisheries biologist who initially worked at the largest of the old Sea Fisheries Committees (SFCs), responsible for NW England and N/Mid Wales.
-I have conducted research on the fisheries for shrimp, lobster, cockles and mussels, and ended up as Chief Officer of that SFC.
+I am a marine fisheries biologist, who initially worked at the largest of the old Sea Fisheries Committees (SFCs): the ‘Lancs & Western’ responsible for NW England and N/Mid Wales.
+I conducted field research on the lobster fishery, as a result of which we were the first SFC to introduce a lobster minimum landing size (MLS) greater than the national MLS.
+My research on the brown shrimp fishery enabled us to make predictions of landings one year in advance, on the basis of meteorological data.
+I ended up as the Chief Officer of that SFC.

 I started sea angling in 1960 when I joined the East Hastings Sea Angling Association.
 Every fine weekend I would travel with my dad from Finchley to Hastings, to see if we could get afloat.
 Now, some 50 years later, my enthusiasm for the sport is undiminished.
 I’m still with the EHSAA where I’m currently the Commodore having also acted as vice-chairman and chairman (17 years).
 Since 1972 I have been the club’s fish recorder and have always been interested in the changing trends of species / numbers / sizes landed.
 I have joined friends in the local inshore fishing fleet when trawling, trammel and gill netting, and some potting in Scotland.